Research and Curriculum Development Projects Approved for Funding

 (The funding for these projects goes directly to students as compensation for their assistance provided to WLU professors on curriculum development projects)

-Updating of the CA Candidates’ Competency Map Self-Assessment to reflect the current course structure of the B.A.
+Updating of the CPA Candidates’ Competency Map Self-Assessment to reflect the current course structure of the B.A.
 Economics – accounting option.

 Development of a consolidations tutorial supplement